Elena Becker-Barroso

 Elena Becker-Barroso is a Spanish molecular biologist and the editor in chief of Lancet Neurology.

 Education

 Becker-Barroso obtained a bachelor's degree in life sciences from the University of Exeter in 1997 and has a PhD in molecular biology from the University of Salamanca.

 She undertook postdoctoral research at the Skirball Institute of Biomolecular Medicine at New York University, and has a diploma in science communication from Birkbeck University.

 Career

-Becker-Barroso joined in the editorial department of Lancet Neurology in 2005 before becoming the editor-in-chief of in 2012.
+Becker-Barroso joined the editorial department of The Lancet Neurology in 2005 before becoming the journal's editor-in-chief in 2012.